dmitryd/useful-scripts/README.md

 ## Listing

+* [email2file](#emailtofile) - catches all emails and writes them to files instead of sending them to recipients
 * [hback](#hback) – what is the web server host name of the site?
 * [kcpass](#kcpass) – get the macOS keychain password in shell for the URL
 * [set-file-url](#set-file-url) – set "downloaded from" macOS metadata for a file